Fashion / Style

 While many, and in fact most fashion brands will participate in Black Friday - you will not find any luxury fashion houses on this list.
 Luxury fashion is considered a timeless investment and as such does not follow the sale calendar.
 In fact, even if you favourite designer department stores participating in sales, you'll find that the high, luxury brands will be excluded from the list.

-Brands like Hermes, Chanel, Dior, Louis Vuitton, Breitling, Rolex and others put thousands of hours of craftsmanship into their pieces.
-It would be a false economy to discount anything.
-So you will never see luxury houses of design on sale
+Brands like Chanel, Dior, Louis Vuitton, Breitling, Rolex and others put thousands of hours of craftsmanship into their pieces.
+It would be a false economy to discount this collector item.

 Apple

 If you were hoping to get a new iPhone or Apple Watch on sale this year, you'll be disappointed.
-Apple do not discount its products.
+Apple does not discount its products.
 You may see a 'free gift with purchase' offer or maybe 10 percent off on old models, but you will never see any sort of discount on newly released tech.
-So do not plan on getting an iPhone half off anytime soon.
+Don't plan on getting an iPhone half off anytime soon.

 Spell is a brand that has previously and publicly opted out of the Black Friday sales.
 As such, we don't expect to see this brand on sale anytime soon.
 The brand expressed that it only makes small batches of pieces they believe customers want regardless of a sale.
 It was a stance against the overproduction driven by the sale cycle.